Pain in your mouth can make the joy of eating disappear — especially if the pain seems to worsen right as you’re about to eat.

 “It’s done in the operating room, where you use a tiny scope to go through the actual duct in the floor of the mouth or the side of the cheek, and then there are baskets you can use to retrieve these stones,” Dr. Reisman says.

-If the stone is very close to the gland, or stuck inside of the gland, the patient may require surgery to remove the gland.
+If the stone is very close to the gland, or stuck inside the gland, you might require surgery to remove the gland.

 Dr. Reisman says, “For most patients, it’s one-and-done.”